 Most of the other smart plugs we tested were all very good, but all had one thing or another that just wasn’t right.
 Some didn’t have sunrise/sunset settings in their apps — very useful for outdoor smart lights; another has two plugs, but you can’t control them separately.
 Yet another has four plugs, but no way to turn them on or off on the device itself.

-Read on to see what we liked and didn’t like about the best outdoor smart plugs.
+Read on to see what we liked about the best outdoor smart plugs.

 Wyze has built a reputation on making good low-cost smart home devices, and the Wyze Plug Outdoor is another such product.
 Like most outdoor smart plugs, the Wyze Plug Outdoor is a black box, with a cord on one end and two outlets on the other.
 The cord is a little short at around 6 inches, and the plug is in-line with the cord, so it was tough to cram it into my outdoor outlet and close the cover.

 The Wyze Plug has two sockets; at the top of the front of the Plug are two buttons to control each socket, with small LEDs that show which is active.
 Just below the buttons is a small light sensor; this can be used to tell the outlet when to turn on or off, based on the ambient lighting conditions.

 However, you can also create a schedule based on a set time of day, as well as sunrise and sunset — though there’s no offset, such as 15 minutes before or after sunrise.
 You can also use other Wyze products as triggers — for example, having the plug turn on a light if a Wyze Cam detects motion.
 These too, can be time-based, but you can’t specify if something should work only after it gets dark out.

 You can also set a vacation mode, where the Plug will turn on and off so it looks like you’re home, but I’m not sure how useful that is for an outdoor light.
 As of this writing, the Wyze Plug Outdoor works with Alexa, but not Google Home.